tubesurf/LFE/README.md

 ### Volatility <a name=vol/>

-Volatility provides an open source framework for the analysis of extracted artefacts from memory for Linux, Windows, and Mac OSX.
+Volatility provides an open source framework for the analysis of extracted artifacts from memory for Linux, Windows, and Mac OSX.

 To get volatility working for Ubuntu 16.04 undertake the following